Review of Bosch’s PowerMore 250 E-Bike Range Extender

 Some Random Things I Experienced

-• The PowerMore does work on its own, but due to the CX’s higher power demand, the ride experience will be about 80% when it comes to full CX power delivery.
+• The PowerMore does work independently, but due to the CX’s higher power demand, the ride experience will be about 80% when it comes to full CX power delivery

-• All Bosch eBike batteries are rated to IP55 if all cables and connectors are connected properly, then it will meet the IP55 rating
+• All Bosch eBike batteries are rated to IP55 if all cables and connectors are correctly connected, then it will meet the IP55 rating

 • The connector cable clicks into the PowerMore 250 and requires a two-button push to unlock it